gchq/gaffer-doc/docs/development-guide/example-deployment/project-setup.md

 ### Operations Declarations

 The operation declarations file is a way of enabling additional operations in Gaffer.
-By default there are some built in operations already available (the rest API has a get all operations request to see a list), but its likely you might want to enable others or add your own custom ones.
+By default there are some built in operations already available (the REST API has a get all operations request to see a list), but its likely you might want to enable others or add your own custom ones.
 As the example will load its data from a local CSV file we can activate a couple of additional operations using the following file.